StimulCross/donation-alerts/packages/api/README.md

 The `channels` will be an array of [DonationAlertsCentrifugoChannel](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoChannel.html) objects, that contain channel name and connection token.

 To subscribe to a private channel, the channel name must be the following form: `<channel>_<userId>`.
-If you need subscribe user `123456789` to channel `$alerts:donation`, you don't usually need to transform channel name yourself, the library transforms channel names itself.
+If you need subscribe user `123456789` to channel `$alerts:donation`, you don't usually need to transform channel name yourself, the library takes on this task.
 The result will be joined channel name and user ID: `$alerts:donation_123456789`.

 But if for some reason you are passing already transformed channel names, then you can disable this behavior by passing [DonationAlertsCentrifugoSubscribeOptions]() as the fourth argument with property `transformChannel: false`: